SkylineCommunications/dataminer-docs/release-notes/Web_apps/Web_apps_Main_Release_10.4/Web_apps_Main_Release_10.4.0_changes.md

 The color picker would not be positioned correctly.

-#### Low-code apps: Problem when opening a low-code app on a mobile device or when resizing the screen to a mobile size [ID_35683]
+#### Low-Code Apps: Problem when opening a low-code app on a mobile device or when resizing the screen to a mobile size [ID_35683]

 <!-- MR 10.4.0 - FR 10.3.4 -->